 10. What do you do when you’re not making me melt?
 Another flirty opener, this appeals to his masculine side and ego.
 Telling a man he makes you melt is so flattering and could warm him up to you in case he needs it.

 What to Say First on Bumble – More Suggestions

 11. What would you do if you won the lottery?
 Here’s how you might learn a little bit about his dreams by asking what he’d do if he didn’t have to work anymore or came into a lot of money.
 Pure fun.

-12. Jazz or Rock?
+12. Jazz, Rock or Country?
 Music is a great topic to start a conversation and this is a classic question.
 A lot of men love music and will be happy to wax on about their favorite genres and artists.
 Having musical interests in common can help you bond.

 14. Tell me two truths and a lie.
 I had never heard of this little game but apparently, it’s become quite popular as a conversation starter.
 You’ll have to guess which one is the lie and you can see how this creates plenty to text about.
 Be creative with your own responses!